Harold Harker looks at evidence for believing the Bible’s account of Jesus’ resurrection.

 The truth of Christianity is based on the bodily resurrection of Christ.

-no smoke, no mirror One of the greatest arguments in favour of the reality and truth of the Resurrection is that all the disciples who, scattered over the then-known world, repeatedly affirmed this great fact though facing death.
+One of the greatest arguments in favour of the reality and truth of the Resurrection is that all the disciples who, scattered over the then-known world, repeatedly affirmed this great fact though facing death.
 They had nothing to gain if it were a fabrication.
 They showed that they had everything to gain by its veracity (and everything to lose, if it were otherwise).

 No wonder Paul could state so clearly, “What I received I passed on to you as of first importance; that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day, according to the Scriptures” (1 Corinthians 15:3, 4).